david-hoffman/Igor-Data-Analysis/README.md

 ##Utilities.ipf
 A set of utilities for the processing of time resolved vibrational spectroscopic data.

+Some notes on specific functions

+- `GroundSubtract2(timepoints,ground,startpt,endpt,type,[q])`: This function loops through all the time delays subtracting the ground state spectrum from the raw excited state spectra by scaling the excited state spectra to the ground state using a solvent feature.
+In this way fluctuations in Raman pump power are controlled for using the solvent as an internal standard.
+This is particularly important when the Raman pump is near a transient absorption feature as this algorithm will correct for any transient attenuation of the Raman pump.

+- `SolventSubtract2(spectrum, solvent, sp, ep, type)`: This function scales the `solvent` _to_ the `spectrum`.
+This is necessary to be internally consistend with `GroundSubtract2`.

 ##DataImport.ipf
 Functions designed to import data from a FSRS instrument.